booneytan/Facts-sharing-app/README.md

-# Facts Sharing APP
+# Project: Facts Sharing APP

-This is a small project that i learn from Udemy.
-Build a Full-Stack Web App in a weekend
+This is a small project is about building app to share fun facts.
+Upload data into supabase with useEffect.